 Eminent domain (sometimes referred to as condemnation) is a law granted by the United States and Kentucky Constitutions and by Commonwealth of Kentucky statutes.
-It gives Kentucky and the federal government, schools, cities, and utility companies the right to condemn private property for public use without the owner’s consent.
-For example, this power can be used for highway and sewer acquisitions, utility substations, transmission corridors, or natural gas pipelines.
+It gives Kentucky and the federal government, schools, cities, and utility companies the right to condemn private property for public use without the owners’ consent.
+For example, this power can be sued for streets, highway and sanitary sewer acquisitions, public water lines, utility substations, transmission corridors, or natural gas pipelines.

 You do not want to represent yourself in these matters.
 You need a qualified Kentucky attorney.
-Bob Blau is a highly skilled attorney who has more than three decades of experience representing Kentucky property owners and getting the government to offer the highest price for their land.
+Bob Blau is a highly skilled attorney who has more then three decades of experience representing Kentucky property owners challenging the right to take and getting the governmental to offer the highest price for their land if the right to take challenge is lost.
 Bob focuses on the Northern Kentucky region, but also represents business and private-property owners throughout the Commonwealth of Kentucky.

 We offer free, no obligation consultations.
-If you have questions about your rights or believe you may need a Kentucky eminent domain lawyer, then contact us today we are standing by to help you!
+If you have any questions about your right or believe you may need a Kentucky eminent domain lawyer, then contact us today – we are standing by to help you!
 Our office is conveniently located in Cold Spring, Kentucky – just 6 traffic lights south of the Northern Kentucky University school entrance.
 We represent and serve clients throughout the Commonwealth of Kentucky and the greater Cincinnati area.
-CALL TODAY: 859-441-5400 or e-mail us at email@example.com